ROCm/amdgpu-docs/docs/reference/compat.md

-# Compatiblity Matrix for Instinct GPU + Board BIOS, Instinct Driver and ROCm
+# Compatibility Matrix for Instinct GPU + Board BIOS, Instinct Driver and ROCm

-AMD fully validates recommended software collections for our GPUs to ensure the best performance, computational accuracy and software compatiblity.
+AMD fully validates recommended software collections for our GPUs to ensure the best performance, computational accuracy and software compatibility.
 The compatibility matrix in this page should be referred to by system administrators and ROCm users to select, upgrade and run compatible software configuration on your Instinct GPU system.

-## Defintions
+## Definitions

 AMD distributes separate collections of software to enable running software on the Instinct GPU product family.
 The three software collections that system administrators should familiarize themselves are as follows: